raghavan-mk/DotNetApps/WordleWeb/readme.md

 1. Unzip the binaries
 2. Go to the folder - osx-x64
-3. Run the executable - .\WordleWeb
+3. Run the executable - ./WordleWeb

 #### Portable